Back

 Get in touch

-How long do I need to have been self-employed to get a mortgage?
+How long does my client need to have been self-employed for to get a mortgage?

 What’s the minimum trading history for a self-employed mortgage with Together?
 Just 12 months!